One of the most common questions I'm asked is, "How big should our wedding cake be?"

 If you'd like your cake to be a bigger part of the celebration, consider serving it earlier or alongside coffee and desserts.
 I’ve written a blog on alternative cake cutting times, you can read it here.

-Will You Have a Smaller Celebration the Next Day?
+Will You Have a Smaller Celebration the Day After Your Wedding?

 Many couples extend their celebrations with a relaxed gathering the following day.